open-telemetry/opentelemetry-collector-contrib/exporter/tanzuobservabilityexporter/README.md

 - Application identity tags, which are [required by Tanzu Observability](https://docs.wavefront.com/trace_data_details.html#how-wavefront-uses-application-tags), are added if they are missing.
   - `application` is set to "defaultApp".
   - `service` is set to "defaultService".
-- A `source` field is required in a [Tanzu Observability Span](https://docs.wavefront.com/trace_data_details.html#span-fields).
+- A `source` field is required in a [Tanzu Observability Span](https://docs.wavefront.com/trace_data_details.html#span-fields) and [Tanzu Observability Metrics](https://docs.wavefront.com/wavefront_data_format.html#wavefront-data-format-fields).
 The `source` is set to the first matching OpenTelemetry Resource Attribute from the list below.
-The matched Attribute is excluded from the resulting Tanzu Observability Span tags to reduce duplicate data.
+The matched Attribute is excluded from the resulting Tanzu Observability Span/Metrics tags to reduce duplicate data.
 If none of the Attributes exist on the Resource, the hostname of the OpenTelemetry Collector is used as a default for `source`.
    1. `source`
    2. `host.name`
    3. `hostname`